celebrezze/local-flam-paper/README.md

   *local_field_data.csv*: this includes field-collected values of live fuel moisture (measured at midday) and water potential (measured pre-dawn and at midday).
 This was only done on one occassion for this study, on 9/18/20, thus it is not a large component of the study and was not discussed in the main text or supplementary index.

-  *Precip_SBBG*: this includes daily precipitation values as measured at the Santa Barbara Botanical Gardens for the County of Santa Barbara.
+  *Precip_SBBG.csv*: this includes daily precipitation values as measured at the Santa Barbara Botanical Gardens for the County of Santa Barbara.
 This data was accessed at: https://www.countyofsb.org/2256/Historical-Rainfall-Reservoir-Informatio .

 **Processed Data**:
 Versions of the above datasets after wrangling data on *1.0_data_wrangling.Rmd* and *1.1_SBBG_precip.Rmd*.
 For a comprehensive breakdown of each dataset, see the metadata